arestivo/slides/markdown/java.md

 # Keyword *this*

-* **this** is a reference to the current object &mdash; the object whose method or constructor is being called.
+* **this** is a reference to the current object &mdash; the object whose method or constructor is currently running.
 * You can treat the reference just like any other **object reference**.

 <hr>